a9657630/react-native-printer-qr/README.md

 # react-native-printer

-A React Native Library to support USB/BLE/Net printer for Android platform
+A React Native Library to support Net printer for Android/iOS platform

 ## Installation